GDGCordoba/advent-of-cordoba-gdg/challenges/week1/challenge.md

-# Week X: Roman Bridge Stability
+# Week 1: Roman Bridge Stability

 Welcome to this week's challenge!
 Get ready to dive into the engineering and history of one of Córdoba's most iconic monuments.